 ## 2.976635 3.155424

 In the two-sample t-test, the 95% CI is for the difference between the means of x and y.
 Here it is (-1.96,..,1.60), and there is no evidence that the population means would be different from each other because value 0 is well within this interval.
 Note also that the P-value is large (0.83), which says that we do not detect any clear deviation from the null hypothesis that the means are equal.
-This result is not surprising since the means were indeed the same in the data generation, only the standard deviations differed, which is not tested by the t-test.
+This result is not surprising since the means were indeed the same in the data generation, only the standard deviations differed, and a difference in SDs is not tested by the t-test.

 Paired sample t-test.